 Valentine’s Day is just around the corner, so I thought it was the perfect time to make some treat bags.
 Around here, we keep it simple on February 14.
 With both of our birthdays being in January and the holidays having just passed, we forgo expensive gifts or dinner out.
 However, I do cook something special and I like to put a little something together to show my husband and son how much they mean to me.
-These Valentine’s Day treat bags are perfect for holding a few of their favourite things.
+These Valentine’s Day treat bags (or goodie bags) are perfect for holding a few of their favourite things.

 Before I get to the tutorial for these customized bags, I must thank Tara from Suburble for inviting me to participate in today’s Valentine’s Day Project Blog Hop with 9 other Canadian home bloggers.
 Details to follow below…